tigerbeetle/tigerbeetle/docs/develop/reliable-transaction-submission.md

 before it reaches the API service or before it reaches TigerBeetle.
 Or, the response may be lost on the way back from TigerBeetle.

 Generating the `id` on the client side ensures that transfers can be safely retried.
+The app must use the same `id` each time the transfer is resent.

 If the transfer was already created before and then retried, TigerBeetle will return the [`exists`](../reference/operations/create_transfers.md#exists) response code.
 If the transfer had